Eco-responsible project design

 Each project we implement is a unique work, which requires the creative development of ad hoc solutions using highly specialist knowledge.
 Our construction sites are, therefore, true laboratories of innovation and advanced research into processes, products and materials.

-We carry out research and development on two main levels: project and corporate level.
 On project level, in addition to the initiatives designed to continuously improve process efficiency, the most demanding research activities are conducted above all on projects presenting technical challenges insuperable with conventional techniques and technologies.
+Each construction site is therefore a laboratory of innovation and continuous research on processes, products and materials that contribute not only to the competitiveness of the Group, but also to the technological advancement of the sector.

-In these contexts, our technicians - in partnership with the best experts and professionals in the market, universities and research centres - develop ad hoc solutions to fulfil the customer's needs and simultaneously preserve the environment and the local communities.
+On a corporate level, on the other hand, the technical departments work unceasingly to develop state-of-the-art methods that best respond to the unique characteristics of each project and share the different innovations, pooling replicable initiatives.
+Webuild’s technical teams - in partnership with the best experts and professionals in the market, universities and research centres - develop ad hoc solutions to fulfil the customer's needs and simultaneously preserve the environment and the local communities.

 These initiatives allow the Group to acquire new know-how and improve the efficiency of our production processes, with potential spin-offs in terms of increased competitiveness.